valor-software/ngx-bootstrap/docs/getting-started/bootstrap.md

 Now that the project is set up it must be configured to include the Bootstrap CSS.
 You have two options:

- - add styles to angular.json:
+ - Add styles to angular.json:
    - Open the file angular.json from the root of your project.
    - Under the property apps the first item in that array is the default application.
    - There is a property styles which allows external global styles to be applied to your application.